guidoism/escape/inspiration/jonesforth.md

 Similarly I want a way to write words written in assembly language.
-There will quite a few of these to start with because, well, everything has to start in assembly before there's enough "infrastructure" to be able to start writing FORTH words, but also I want to define some common FORTH words in assembly language for speed, even though I could write them in FORTH.
+There will quite a few of these to start with because, well, everything has to start in assembly before there's enough "infrastructure" to be able to start writing Forth words, but also I want to define some common Forth words in assembly language for speed, even though I could write them in Forth.

 This is what `DUP` looks like in memory: